 Regardless of your library's form and structure (is it a small standalone?
 One of several branches?), examining your collection in depth and evaluating its level of diversity can be a daunting task.
 But it’s worth the effort.

-Perhaps you’ve heard about the importance of windows and mirrors in stories.
+In 1990, Doctor Rudine Sims Bishop introduced the concept of books as windows and mirrors in a groundbreaking article.
 Your readers want to be able to easily find characters and stories they can relate to or become inspired by authors with backgrounds like their own.
 These are mirror stories.
 Your collection should also spark the curiosity of readers to explore outside their own experiences and learn about the lives, challenges, and stories created by others.
 These are window stories.

 So, where do you start?
 How do you tackle such a huge project?
 And what kinds of diversity are we even talking about here?
 We have a few steps to help guide you in diversifying your collection.